agebe/kvd/README.md

 See example code below.

-kvd does not bring its own serialization support but put- and get-operations are based on Java IO streams so integration with your serialization system should be easy.

-TODO: add link to gson example
+A key feature of kvd is that values are streamed into and out of the data store with support for large values (tested with single value up to 8GiB).

 kvd client and server are written in Java.

-Note: I've only tested kvd on linux/x86_64.
-It might work on other OS/arch combinations.

 I've written kvd to cache calculation results that take quite some time to compute.
 The results are sometimes large (> 1GB) and it seems key value databases struggle with large values and this is why I've decided to roll my own.

+**Note: I've only tested kvd on linux/x86_64.
+It might work on other OS/arch combinations.**

 ## Server setup